institute-for-the-prevention-of-design/.github/README.md

-The Institute for the Prevention of Design is an imaginary organizatin dedicated to:
+The Institute for the Prevention of Design is an imaginary organization dedicated to:
 - Preventing design
 - Designing prevention